flamelily-bluescsi/bluescsi/alicia1200.md

 {% include carousel3.html %}
 <br>

 ##### This First batch (New Rev1.7) we will be taking Pre-orders with delivery around January/February 2026.
 Get yourself in the queue.
-If you pre-order you will be guaranteed a board.
+If you pre-order you will be guaranteed a board from the first batch.

 Alicia 1200 is an re-created Amiga A1200 mainboard which is Mini-ITX sized.
 More info about Alicia can be found <a href="https://www.enterlogic.se/?page_id=607" target="_blank">here</a>.
 Alicia rests upon the Advanced Graphics Architecture introduced in 1992, by Commodore with the Amiga A1200.
 With it’s revolutionary capabilities and performance it has been a haven for creative and artistic individuals to this day.